alexmerelus/cloud-resume-challenge/blogs/day1.md

-# Day 1 of the Cloud Resume Challenge: Embracing Triumphs, Tackling Tribulations
+# Day 1 of the Cloud Resume Challenge

 ## **Introduction:**

-Today marked the beginning of my journey with the Cloud Resume Challenge.
-As I set forth, my aim was clear: construct a cloud-based resume using AWS services.
-But as I soon realized, the path was paved with unexpected challenges, learning curves, and, yes, moments of triumph.
+I've spent my entire professional journey in IT, with a focus on cybersecurity in recent years.
+Always eager to grow both professionally and personally, I turned to insights from fellow cybersecurity experts online.
+This led me to discover a captivating "cloud resume challenge," introduced by Forrest Brazeal.
+I was initially unfamiliar with the concept, but after delving into the details at [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/), I felt confident in my ability to tackle it.
+Now, I'm chronicling each step of this endeavor, hoping to refine my expertise further and perhaps inspire some of you to embark on this challenge as well.

-### Frontend Development with Visual Studio Code:
+### Setting the Stage on the Frontend with Visual Studio Code:

-After selecting a minimalistic HTML resume template online, I turned to **Visual Studio Code (VS Code)** to customize it further.
-As someone who had no prior experience with VS Code, the initial moments felt like diving into uncharted waters.
-But soon, the intuitive interface and rich features of this code editor began to shine.

-VS Code provided an organized and efficient environment for my code edits.
-The integrated terminal was especially handy, allowing me to run commands without leaving the editor.
-Syntax highlighting and IntelliSense (VS Code’s code completion feature) proved invaluable, guiding me through HTML edits and ensuring I stayed on the right track.

-The live preview feature, which instantly rendered the changes I made to the HTML, was a game-changer.
-It enabled me to visualize my resume in real-time, helping me fine-tune the design and content seamlessly.
+The mission was clear: assemble a cloud-based resume.
+Luckily, I already had an AWS account, which meant I could dive straight in and make use of the different AWS tools available.
+My first task?
+Setting up a static website on Amazon S3.

+Making sure I had the correct permissions and access to services like S3, Lambda, and DynamoDB was essential.
+Then I created a new user specifically for this project, taking extra precautions to adhere to best practices.

+For the frontend of this cloud challenge, I google the interweb for a cool HTML resume template.
+After exploring a few, I landed on one that perfectly matched my aesthetic.
+Diving into **Visual Studio Code (VS Code)** was a fresh experience for me, but its integrated terminal was a game-changer.
+It let me run commands without ever leaving the editor.
+Plus, by adding the “open with live server” plugin, I could see my changes in real-time, making sure It was looking the way I intended.

+**Gitty**

+With my AWS environment ready, I turned to GitHub to kickstart my repository.
+After crafting a README that would serve as the backbone of my project's documentation, I was all set for my first commit.
+But here's where things got tricky.

+I ran into an error while trying to push to GitHub: "Support for password authentication was removed."
+Confused, but only to learn that GitHub had stopped using password authentication for pushing commits smh.

+But Instead of throwing in the towel, I found a workaround using a GitHub personal access token.
+This token acts as an alternative to the traditional password, granting permissions to various GitHub actions.
+Got my token sorted with the right permissions, plugged it in, and bam!
+My commit was up and running. 🚀

 ### **Screenshots as Evidence:**

 To provide a visual narrative of my journey, I decided to include screenshots in my GitHub blog.
 This posed the question: what's the best way to embed images in a GitHub repository?

-#### **The GitHub Hack**:

-While the conventional method involves storing images directly within the repository, I came across a neat GitHub hack.
-By creating a new issue and dragging & dropping the image into it, GitHub automatically provides a direct URL for the image, even without submitting the issue.
+Enter the GitHub Hack: While the conventional method involves storing images directly within the repository, I came across a cool GitHub hack.
+When I create a new issue and drag & drop the image into it, GitHub automatically provides a direct URL for the image, even without submitting the issue.
 This URL can then be used to embed the image in markdown files.
 A quick and efficient way, especially for temporary or quick visual references!

-## **Venturing into AWS S3 Hosting:**
+## **AWS S3 Hosting:**

-With my resume refined and ready, I turned to Amazon S3, anticipating a smooth hosting experience.
-However, the universe had other plans.
-Upon trying to access the site, I was met with the formidable "403 Forbidden" error.
-Not one to be deterred, I researched, reconfigured the bucket policy, and, after some tense moments, celebrated as the site went live.

-Yet, the challenges persisted.
-Linking my custom domain, hosted on Squarespace, to the S3 bucket became a puzzle.
-DNS configurations, always tricky, necessitated a rethink and reconfiguration of my domain setup.
+Once the resume was ready for its online debut, I turned to Amazon S3 for hosting.
+Setting up an S3 bucket was straightforward, but I faced an blip when trying to access the website.
+The internets favorite "404 Forbidden" error showed up.
+With some research and adjustments to the bucket policy, I managed to get the site live.

+However, a new challenge arose when trying to link my custom domain.
+DNS configurations can be tricky, and I was reminded of that when trying to set up a CNAME record for my domain hosted on Squarespace.
+A conflict with an existing record meant I had to reconfigure my domain setup.

 ## **Navigating SSL with Amazon CloudFront:**

-A secure website was my next goal, leading me to set up Amazon CloudFront with an SSL certificate via Amazon Certificate Manager (ACM).
-This stage of the journey was a mixed bag:
+To make sure my website was secure via HTTPS, I turned to Amazon CloudFront with an SSL certificate from Amazon Certificate Manager (ACM).
+Here, I encountered a few more challenges:

-- The prolonged wait as my certificate's status remained in "Pending validation".
+- The certificate status remained "Pending validation" longer than I expected.
-- The intricate dance of DNS validation, which meant adding a CNAME record to my domain's settings.
+- I opted for DNS validation for the certificate, which required adding a CNAME record to my domain's DNS settings.
-- A momentary pause in CloudFront when choosing the SSL certificate, given its pending validation.

-## **GitHub: An Unexpected Hurdle**

-With the AWS side progressing, I shifted my attention to GitHub, ready to initialize my repository.
-Crafting a README was my first step—a foundation for my project's documentation.
-But pushing my initial commit unveiled an unexpected challenge.
-GitHub had deprecated password authentication, and my commit was denied.

-After some research, I stumbled upon a workaround: a GitHub personal access token.
-This token, when configured correctly, allowed me to bypass the password requirement, and my commit found its way to the repository.
+- I even had a moment of confusion selecting the correct SSL certificate in CloudFront, as the options were grayed out due to the certificate's pending validation status.

 ## **Reflecting on Day 1:**

-As the day drew to a close, I took a moment to reflect.
-The unexpected challenges, the triumphs, the moments of doubt, and the subsequent breakthroughs—all made Day 1 an unparalleled learning experience.
-With the foundation set, I'm now eager to continue my Cloud Resume Challenge journey, ready to face, learn, and share whatever Day 2 brings.
+The little bumps in the road reminded me of a few things; just like most things in life, when working in the cloud, things can change quickly, but there’s a solution to everything and being a flexible and knowing when to pivot is part of the journey. 💡